 People who belong to Samoa are known as Samoans.
 Samoans are Polynesians who are linked to the indigenous people of French Polynesia, New Zealand, Hawaii, and Tonga.

-Samoa is a group of islands in Polynesia about 1,600 miles (2,600 kilometers) northeast of New Zealand inside the south-central Pacific Ocean.
-The 6 islands at the eastern longitude 171° W make up American Samoa, including Tutuila(a US dependency).
+Samoa is a group of islands in Polynesia about 1,600 miles (2,600 kilometers) northeast of New Zealand in the south-central Pacific Ocean.
+The 6 islands at the eastern longitude of 171° W comprise American Samoa, including Tutuila(a US dependency).

-Samoa is made up of nine inhabited and 5 unoccupied islands west of the meridian and has been an autonomous nation since 1962.
+Samoa comprises nine inhabited and 5 unoccupied islands west of the meridian and has been an autonomous nation since 1962.
 Despite American Samoa’s concerns, the country was renamed simply Samoa in 1997, which was known as Western Samoa before.

 Polynesians (most likely from Tonga) arrived on the Samoan islands around 1000 years ago.
-According to several experts, Samoa became the ancestral homeland for voyagers who inhabited a large portion of eastern Polynesia around 500 CE.
+According to several experts, Samoa became the ancestral homeland for voyagers who inhabited much of eastern Polynesia around 500 CE.

 The Samoan style of life, known as Fa’a Samoa, is based on communal living.
 The extended family is the most basic unit of the social setup. (it is known as Aiga in the Samoan language).

-Despite years of foreign intervention, most Samoans speak the Samoan language ( Gagana Samoa) fluently.
+Despite years of foreign intervention, most Samoans fluently speak the Samoan language ( Gagana Samoa).
 However, the majority of American Samoans speak English.

 About half of the population is affiliated with one of several Protestant faiths, the largest of which is the Congregational Christian Church.